-If, or when, the time comes to move a loved one into a senior living community it can be a difficult and emotional time.
-For most families, the primary concerns are; will my loved one be safe, will he or she have the best possible care, and will the new living arrangement be affordable for […]
+If — or when — the time comes to move a loved one into a senior living community, it can be a difficult and emotional time.
+For most families, their primary concerns include: Will my loved one be safe?
+Will they receive the best possible care?
+Will the new living arrangement be affordable for our […]

 Teachers and school organizations are embracing technology to heighten the learning experience.
 In fact, 75% of educators think technology has a positive impact in the education process, according to a study by the IT Trade Association CompTIA.
 Having the proper systems and tools is critical to creating a workspace that promotes collaboration and learning.
 Let’s […]

 Fires are unpredictable, and when they strike, you must be prepared.
 With growing universities, senior living facilities and hospitals, the quest for safety and emergency preparedness is much greater.
 Gone are the days when only fire alarms would be sufficient in evacuating a building in case of an emergency.
 Safety requires much more than that…and it should.